brandlewco/jesserieser-hugo-cc/content/collections/switchyard.md

     Switchyard: Power Failure: On Landscape and Abandonment by West Coast Photographer, Jesse Rieser
   meta_title: 'Switchyard: Power Failure: On Landscape and Abandonment'
-title: University of Tulsa
+title: 'Switchyard '
-collection_meta: 'Switchyard Volume 4 '
+collection_meta: 'Volume 4 '
 collection_meta_2: 'Power Failure: On Landscape and Abandonment'
 collection_description: >-
   This expansion of the electric grid and demand for power comes at a moment